Jared Green (MA, UKCP)

 What sort of therapist am I?

-First and foremost: I am a friendly and open therapist.
-I believe therapy works best when there is a strong connection between therapist and client and that the basis for that connection is authenticity.
-I am open minded, trustworthy and compassionate.
+I am friendly and open and believe therapy works best when there is a strong, authentic connection.
 I am emotionally and cognitively intelligent and I commit to applying myself fully to assisting you in your journey.
-I work mainly within the talking mode, but also have experience with creative techniques and approaches such as visualisation and mindfulness meditation.
+I work mainly within the talking mode, but also have experience with creative techniques like meditation, art therapy and creative visualisation.

 What theoretical model do you use?

-I am trained as an Integrative therapist, and I bring together theories from psychodynamic, humanistic and transpersonal schools of therapy.
+I am trained as an Integrative therapist, which means I am trained in psychodynamic, humanistic and transpersonal schools of therapy and draw on each as appropriate.
 My way of working is holistic: I believe we are not a separate body and mind, rather that our entire being is relevant to therapy.
 This means while thoughts, memories and beliefs are important, exploring feelings: as experienced in our bodies, in our imagination and in our dreams, can be really useful.
-I often find clients have trouble "knowing what they feel" and these techniques help to resolve that, which often helps to unlock many other psychological problems.
+I find clients often have trouble "knowing what they feel" and these techniques help to resolve that, leading to living better and realising potential.

 Training, qualifications & experience